enonic/old-xp-doc/doc/reference/toolbox/upgrade.rst

 =======

 Upgrade a data dump from a previous version to the current version.
-The output of the upgrade will be placed at $CURRENT_DIR/upgraded/<dump-name>
+The output of the upgrade will be placed alongside the dump that is being upgraded and will have the name <dump-name>_upgraded_<new-version>
+unless a target location is specified with -t.

+The current version XP installation must be running with the upgraded app deployed.

 **Usage:**